saifrahmed/S3_File_Uploader/README.md

 ##Purpose

-- Ad-hoc file upload to AWS S3.
+- Ad-hoc file upload to Amazon S3.
 - Optional upload to Reduced Redundancy storage (not RR by default).
 - Optional "make it public" after upload (private by default)
 - Custom S3 Key (defaulted to transfer file name)